People forget that the Bible also advocates liberty. Let’s see what we can discover from these historical, culture-bound

 - The New Testament church had no political power to demand the abolition of slavery either by law or by revolt, with a realistic chance of succeeding.

 - Paul said to individual slaves to get their freedom, if they could.

 - Paul and others envisioned a harmonious household, wherever masters and slaves were found.

 - Paul does indeed condemn the institution of slavery by condemning slave traders.
-If the slave trade had dried up, then the institution would have collapsed from the absence of “human commodities” or slaves.
+If the slave trade dried up, then the institution would collapse from the absence of “human commodities” or slaves.

-- In Paul’s epistle to Philemon, Paul pushed for the slave Onesimus’s emancipation because the master Philemon and slave Onesimus were in the same household.
+- In the epistle to Philemon, Paul pushed for the slave Onesimus’s emancipation because the master Philemon and slave Onesimus were in the same household.
 On a household, personal level, this took away one cornerstone of the institution of slavery, undermining it.

 - We can only speculate whether Paul urged freedom and equality in Christ in other households when the master and slave had converted.

-The overarching theme of Scripture is freedom, both in God relationally and in society.
+The overarching theme of Scripture is freedom and dignity, both in God relationally and in society.

 Here are some key verses: